eslint/eslint/docs/src/use/configure/migration-guide.md

 * The `sourceType` option now supports the new value `"commonjs"` (`.eslintrc` supports it too, but it was never documented).
 * You can configure `noInlineConfig` and `reportUnusedDisableDirectives` options under the setting `linterOptions`.

-## TypeScript Types for eslint.config.js
+## TypeScript Types for Flat Config Files

 You can see the TypeScript types for the eslint.config.js file format in the DefinitelyTyped project.
 The interface for the objects in the config’s array is called the `FlatConfig`.